jpswalsh/academicons/docs/index.md

 ## Desktop publishing

 The font files can be installed locally on your system, allowing access to the icons through most publishing software.

+## Scientific publishing

-You can also access the full set of icons in LaTeX using the [Academicons package](http://www.ctan.org/pkg/academicons).
+You can access the full set of icons in LaTeX using the [Academicons package](http://www.ctan.org/pkg/academicons).

+You can also use the font in documents produced with Quarto using the [Academicons extension](https://github.com/schochastics/academicons).

 # Requesting new icons